IoT Network Service

 Acknowledgement

 The Astronode S module sends an ACK message back to the satellite to confirm it received the downlink command.
-The acknowledgment will then be available in the Portal/API (Received Date).
+The acknowledgment will then be displayed in the Portal/API as Received Date.

 End-to-end Latency

-The current satellite constellation can provide a latency of maximun 24 hours to any device on the planet.
+The current satellite constellation can provide an average latency of 5-7 hours to any device on the planet.

 The Astrocast Latency represents the following:

-- The Astronode S wait for the next satellite pass
+• The Astronode S waits for the next satellite pass opportunity

-- The message is delivered in the Astrocast Portal and API
+• The message is delivered in the Astrocast Portal and via API

 Radio Frequencies